debops/debops/docs/ansible/roles/rsyslog/defaults-detailed.rst

   Optional.
 A positive or negative number which can be used to affect the order of sections in the generated configuration file.
-Positive numbers add more "weight" to the section making it appear "lower" in the file; negative numbers substract the "weight" and therefore move the section upper in the file.
+Positive numbers add more "weight" to the section making it appear "lower" in the file; negative numbers subtract the "weight" and therefore move the section upper in the file.